enochzhang56-debug/FDIC-Community-Bank-Project/README.md

 If an investor of a bank holding company is looking to diversify risk, deposit growth, and expand into different markets, a common strategy is to invest or acquire community banks.

 The question then becomes which ones show the most consistent growth, and which ones may carry risks when the economy expands and contracts.
-This project analyses data from the FDIC (Federal Deposit Insurance Information) and compares it to data pulled from BEA (U.S. Bureau of Economic Analysis) to identify community bank trends compared to state GDP and recommend banks to invest/acquire in the short term.
+This project analyses data from the FDIC (Federal Deposit Insurance Corporation) and compares it to data pulled from BEA (U.S. Bureau of Economic Analysis) to identify community bank trends compared to state GDP and recommend banks to invest/acquire in the short term.

 Insights and Recommendations are provided based off of: